Skip to content

 The agent infrastructure layer

-MCPs — Model Context Protocols — are the clearest signal that the web is being rebuilt for a different reader.
+MCPs are the clearest signal the web is being rebuilt for a different reader.
 An MCP is not a human interface.
 It is a natural language API for bots to run commands on our behalf.
 You expose tools, the agent calls them, things happen.
-No pixels involved.
+No pixels.

-Stainless.com takes this a step further.
+Stainless.com goes further.
 They auto-generate SDKs and MCPs from OpenAPI specs.
-You have an OpenAPI JSON file describing your API, and Stainless turns that into a fully typed SDK plus an MCP server — for free.
-The entire pipeline from API spec to agent-consumable interface is automated.
-No frontend developer needed.
+Your OpenAPI JSON becomes a typed SDK plus an MCP server.
+For free.
+The pipeline from API spec to agent interface is automated.
+No frontend dev needed.

 Why I built allmd

 I built allmd because I kept hitting the same wall.
-I needed to feed content into an agent, but the content was trapped in formats agents cannot read.
+I needed to feed content into an agent, but it was trapped in formats agents cannot read.
 A PDF.
 A YouTube video.
 A webpage drowning in JavaScript.

 allmd converts any URL, PDF, video, or audio file into clean markdown.
 Because agents need markdown, not pixels.
-That is the entire product thesis in one sentence.
-The web is full of information locked behind visual rendering, and agents need that information as structured text.
+That is the whole thesis.
+The web is full of information locked behind visual rendering, and agents need it as structured text.

 The irony is thick.
-React developers — people who spent careers building rich visual interfaces — are now building tools that output markdown for agents to consume.
-The framework that dominated the last decade of frontend development is producing tools for a world that does not need a frontend.
+React developers who spent careers building rich visual interfaces are now building tools that output markdown for agents.

 The web is being re-read

 Every page, every doc, every API is being flattened back to text.
-The entire web is being re-read by machines.
-Not crawled for search ranking like Google did.
+The web is being re-read by machines.
+Not crawled for search ranking.
 Read for comprehension.
-Agents are consuming documentation, parsing changelogs, reading blog posts, and executing tasks based on what they find.
+Agents consume documentation, parse changelogs, read blog posts, and execute tasks based on what they find.

 This changes what matters about your content.
 Visual hierarchy was for humans scanning a page.
 Structured text is for agents parsing information.
-The heading levels, the bold text, the link labels — those are not style choices anymore.
-They are semantic signals for a non-human reader.
+Heading levels, bold text, link labels are semantic signals for a non-human reader.

 What this means for builders

 If your product cannot be represented as structured text, agents cannot use it.
-That is not a theoretical concern.
-It is a practical constraint that is already shaping what gets adopted.
+That is already shaping what gets adopted.

 This is not a regression.
 It is a different reader with different needs.
-Humans needed visual hierarchy, whitespace, colour, animation — all the things that make information scannable by eyes.
-Agents need structured text, consistent formatting, clear labels — all the things that make information parseable by models.
+Humans need visual hierarchy, whitespace, colour, animation.
+Agents need structured text, consistent formatting, clear labels.

-The builders who understand this are already shipping.
-The ones still debating which React framework to use for their dashboard are building for a reader that is becoming less important by the month.
+The builders who get this are already shipping.
+The ones still debating React frameworks for their dashboard are building for a reader that matters less by the month.

 Keep reading